sunyoungIT/MM-Net/README.md

 # MM-Net: Multiframe and Multimask-Based Unsupervised Deep Denoising for Low-Dose Computed Tomography
 >> MM-Net: Multiframe and Multimask-Based Unsupervised Deep Denoising for Low-Dose Computed Tomography
 >> https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9963593
+We used the clinical dataset of the 2016 NIH-AAPM-Mayo Clinic Low-Dose CT Grand Challenge

 I have created a GitHub repository to share the code for the paper 'MM-Net: Multiframe and Multimask-Based Unsupervised Deep Denoising for Low-Dose Computed Tomography.'
 I am currently working on it.
 If you are interested in sharing the code, please feel free to contact me at sunyounge_@ewhain.net.
 I will update it soon.